auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 guest and VirtualBox as the provider.

-I use a Macbook Pro as my work machine, but the environment requires pretty hard-core Linux-stuff related to building C++/Linux distros etc; hence I'm using multiple Linux virtual machines.
+I use a Macbook Pro as my work machine, but the environment requires Linux tools for building C/C++ apps and distros etc;
+hence I'm using multiple Linux virtual machines.

 I used to run Linux VMs on VirtualBox directly.
 Hunting down and hand-configuring images was a pain.
 I found out that Vagrant simplified things a lot for me.